boxyhq/website/docs/jackson/deploy/npm-library.md

 ### OAuth: Authorize URL

 The OAuth flow begins with redirecting your user to the authorize URL.
 The response contains the `redirect_url` to which you should redirect the user.
+The returned `redirect_url` is the authorization endpoint on the IdP end, where user authentication takes place.

 [API Reference](../sso-flow/saml.md#31-authorize)